-Reports on the performance of the Principal, Vice Principals and Directors continue to be brought to this Committee as a part of the evidence base for the application of any pay uplift being awarded to those staff whose salaries are the responsibility of this Committee and who are not covered included in the NRPA.
+Reports on the performance of the Principal, Vice Principals and Directors continue to be brought to this Committee as a part of the evidence base for the application of any pay uplift being awarded to those staff whose salaries are the responsibility of this Committee and who are not covered included in the NRPA2.

-Where no nationally negotiated pay uplift had been agreed in any given academic year for those staff included within the NRPA, the Committee would meet annually in any case, normally in the 4th quarter, to receive reports on
+Where no nationally negotiated pay uplift had been agreed in any given academic year for those staff included within the NRPA, the Committee would meet annually in any case, normally in the 4th quarter, to receive reports on the performance of the staff for which it is responsible and to receive the annual monitoring report on incremental progression awards.

-&lt;sup>2 The National Recognition and Procedures Agreement (NRPA) covers all staff other than the Principal, Vice Principals and Directors.
+2 The National Recognition and Procedures Agreement (NRPA) covers all staff other than the Principal, Vice Principals and Directors.
 Those staff included in the NRPA will automatically receive any nationally negotiated pay uplift.
 This Committee considers whether such pay uplift should be applied to the non-NRPA staff and will consider performance reports as a part of the decision-making process.